Enzo-Nunes/Projects/Analysis and Synthesis of Algorithms/README.md

 ## Project 3: Christmas Toys Factory (LP)

-In this project we learned how the PuLP python library worked for solving Linear Programming problems.
+In this project we learned how the PuLP `Python` library worked for solving Linear Programming problems.
 The year I attended this course was the first that contained this third project and, as such, it was short and simple.
 It basically consisted of interpreting the problem, modeling it as a linear programming problem and writing a program to solve it.

 Final Grade: **19.70/20**